dengty1998/id2223-lab1/README.md

 ### How to Run
 1. Clone this repo
-2. Configure the Canda virtual environment and install requirements
+2. Configure the Conda virtual environment and install requirements
 3. Create accounts on hopsworks.ai and modal.com, create/cofigure necessary API keys and tokens
 4. Run *wine-eda-and-backfill-feature-group.ipynb*, *wine-feature-pipeline-daily.py*, *wine-training-pipeline.ipynb* and *wine-batch-inference-pipeline.py* in order
 5. Run *app.py* in folder *huggingface-spaces-wine* and *huggingface-spaces-wine-monitor* to see what will happen =）